Sales goals are important.

 More than 60% of sales reps weren’t even close to achieving their yearly sales quota.

 A HubSpot survey reported similar results as nearly 40% of companies stated that they failed to achieve their sales goals in 2020.

 And it left us wondering if there’s a way to help people achieve their sales goals.

 After all, we’re a sales execution platform.

 Our goal is to help our customers achieve their sales goals.

 So, we decided to put together a easy to follow action plan for companies to achieve their sales goals.

 Sales goals are the objectives a company or a team wants to achieve in a given time.
 It gives sales teams a roadmap of what they need to do to help their company achieve specific targets.

-We will discuss that, but before that, a quick look at why it is necessary to set up goals.
+In the subsequent sections, we will discuss sales goals examples in detail.
+But first, let’s look at why it is necessary to set up goals.